meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 ### (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[School_Fall2023/PSCL389/EXAM2/Reading Notes]]
 Mention the broaden and build theory!!!
+#### Self-Determination Theory
+Concept of need satisfaction dependent on the degree to which these three differnet qualities of experience accompanied free-listed, time-consuming daily activities.
+Competence, autonomy and relatedness over time leades to an increase in longitudinal well-being.
+Again, all three of these things are linked to eachother and provide positive feedback loops for each thing.
 ### (13) Increasing Happiness - Forgiveness and Gratitude.
 How might someone increase their long-term happiness using these strategies?